Frequently Asked Questions

 How do I purchase land?

-Clients registered on the database are notified by SMS and email when land is released.
+Clients registered on the database are notified by email when land is released.
 Sales are made on a first-in-first served basis either direct to the public as vacant blocks or via house and land packages.

 Can I build with any home builder?